 \subsubsection{Outlier Injection Details}

-The outliers are injected into the real-world graphs without organic outliers (i.e., Cora, Amazon, Flickr) and the generated random graphs.

-\textbf{Structural Outlier.} We randomly select $m$ nodes from the network and then make those nodes fully connected, and then all the $m$ nodes in the clique are regarded as outliers.
-We iteratively repeat this process until a number of $n$ cliques are generated and the total number of structural outliers is $m\times n$.

-\textbf{Contextual Outlier.} To inject the same amount of contextual outliers, we randomly select another $m \times n$ nodes as the attribute perturbation candidates.
-For each selected node $i$, we randomly pick another $m$ nodes from the data and select the node $j$ whose attributes deviate the most from node $i$ among the $m$ nodes by maximizing the Euclidean distance $||x_i - x_j ||^2$.
-Afterward, we change the attributes $x_i$ of node $i$ to $x_j$.

-The parameters used in outlier injection is shown in Table~\ref{tab:inject}.
-The $m$ is set approximately as twice as the degree of the graphs.
-For real-world datasets, we keep similar outlier ratio (i.e., approximately 5\%).
-For generated graph datasets of various size, we keep the similar number of outliers.
+For injecting structural outliers, we use $p=0.2$.
+For contextual outliers, we set $q$ equal to $m$ in structural outlier injection.
+The other parameters used in outlier injection are shown in Table~\ref{tab:inject}.
+Note that $m$ is set to be approximate twice the degree of the graph.
+For real datasets, we keep a similar outlier ratio (i.e., the number of outliers injected is approximately 5\% of the total number of nodes; as a reminder, for structural outliers, we inject $m\times n$ outliers and for contextual outliers, we inject $o$ outliers; $o=m\times n$ in our setting).
+We keep a similar number of outliers for generated graph datasets of various sizes.
 The statistics of the generated graphs are shown in Table~\ref{tab:gen-stat}.